Home

 Lightly go over the entire countertop surface to remove any imperfections and smooth the surface.
 Clean the surface with water and a hand squeegee.
 If it looks good, with no scratches or pin holes then you are done.

-2. If you want a salt & pepper look or exposed aggregate look, then start with the 50 grit polishing pad.
+2. If you want a salt & pepper look or an exposed aggregate look, then start with the 50 grit polishing pad.
 Wet the entire countertop surface and keep it wet as you are polishing.
 Remove just enough surface material until you achieve close to the look you are going for.

 Take the 50 grit pad off and put on the 100 grit pad.
-Continue to wet the surface and run the sander over the entire countertop surface until you have achieved the look you desire.
+Continue to wet the surface and run the polisher over the entire countertop surface until you have achieved the look you desire.

 Move up to the 200 grit pad and continue to polish the surface, remove the dirty slurry water from the surface and add clean water as you are polishing.